ssdatar/compciv-2016/projects/gender-detector-data/README.md

 Here are some supporting files.
 You don't actually _run_ these, but they are called by the other files.

-### settings.py

-This contains constants, like `DATA_DIR`, that are shared across several of the scripts.

 ### gender.py

 This contains the code to load the wrangled gender data and the `detect_gender()` function.

-### pulitzer-taxonomy.csv

-Um...just something I had to create for myself to efficiently scrape Pulitzer.org's weird Angular-Drupal setup.